 The CBN does not provide any timelines for dealing with the complaints, but this should be done within a reasonable time.
 Hopefully, the CBN resolves the complaint between you and the bank.
 However, if the CBN fails to resolve the complaint, you have the right to take the case to court.
 In any situation, you always have the right to take any complaint to court, but you have to exhaust all pre-court resolution options first.
 This final step should only be taken as a last resort, because taking a case to court is a fairly involved process and also potentially expensive.
 You should only take this step if the amount involved is considerable, and the decision to not resolve your complaint by the bank and the CBN is manifestly unjust.

-You should also note, as an aside that the Consumer Protection Council (CPC) is an available outlet for you to air your grievances.
+You should also note, as an aside that the Federal Competition and Consumer Protection Commission is an available outlet for you to air your grievances.
 They may be able to assist you in putting pressure on the bank to resolve the complaint.
 However, please note that as banks and other financial institutions are regulated by the CBN, the CBN is the only body with the responsibility for reviewing complaints from those institutions, and so any complaints should be channelled there.

 Thank you for reading this post, if you have found it useful please share with your network using one of the share buttons below.
 If you have any suggestions or feedback, please send us an email at [email protected]